STWoodbury/TeamAwesome/README.md

 When charting each storm over the 30 year period, the number of storms per season was found to follow a normal data distribution with a mean of 16.23 storms per season, a median of 16.0 and a standard deviation of 5.5 storms.
 There were two outlier seasons identified in the analysis: 2005 and 2020, with 31 reported storms in each year.

+50-60% of all storms were below the hurricane rating. categories 1 and 4 clustered seemed to be the most prominent.
+5 was the rarest category

 <b>Data Sources</b>

 <ul>